Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

-Near serialization/deserialization code: a lot of libraries take or produce `dict` s at their API boundaries, and it may be simpler to just construct the dict directly if the `dict` is used directly there without being passed to another function. (once the data is passed to another functions scopes however, I usually lean towards making it a `dataclass`)
+Near serialization/deserialization code: a lot of libraries take or produce `dict` s at their API boundaries, and it may be simpler to just construct the dict directly if the `dict` is used directly there without being passed to another function. (once the data is passed to another functions scopes however, I recommmend making it a `dataclass`)

 Performance.
-While accessing a `dataclass`'s attribute is only slightly slower than than accessing a key in a `dict`, instantiating a `dataclass` is at least 5x slower than creating a `dict`, so if you're instantiating 1000s of these and you've determined that this is a bottleneck by profiling your code, a `dict` may be preferred
+While accessing a `dataclass`'s attribute is only slightly slower than than accessing a key in a `dict`, instantiating a `dataclass` is at least 5x slower than creating a `dict`, so if you are instantiating 1000s of these and you have determined that this is a bottleneck, prefer a `dict`

 In both of these cases, in codebases that use type checking through for instance [mypy](https://mypy.readthedocs.io/en/stable/), a